allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 ## Collections

 Collections are defined by an optional JSON file and group one or more datasets for easy access.
+Nucmorph-Colorizer can parse collection files and present its datasets for easier comparison and analysis from the UI.

-By default, they should be named `collection.json`.
+By default, collection files should be named `collection.json`.

 Collections are an array of JSON objects, each of which define the `name` (an **alias**) and the `path` of a dataset.
-This can either be a relative path on a file server, or a complete URL.
+This can either be a relative path from the location of the collection file, or a complete URL.

+If the path does not define a `.json` file specifically, Nucmorph-Colorizer will assume that the dataset's manifest is named `manifest.json` by default.

 ```
 --collection.json--